360tetsu360/bers/README.md

 # BEDROCK-RS
-A pilot program for analyzing MCBE protocols.
+A pilot program for analyzing MCBE ( Minecraft Bedrock ) protocols written in Rust.

 # DONE
 - Flate